Shreya19Goyal/Epiderma/README.md

 ## Results

-Epiderma achieves promising results in skin cancer classification, with accuracy exceeding XX%.
+Epiderma achieves promising results in skin cancer classification, with accuracy exceeding 96%.
 The model's performance is validated on a separate test set, demonstrating its efficacy in real-world scenarios.

 ## Acknowledgments